mt08081/FYP_KE/README.md

 ---

-## Ready to Present! 🎉

-Your wireframe demonstrates a complete, professional, and functional predictive maintenance system.
-All screens are interconnected and demonstrate real-world workflows.

 **Total Screens**: 8 (Login, Dashboard, Detail, Active Faults, Transformer List, Settings, Maintenance Form, History)

 **Total Transformers**: 7 unique transformers with complete data

 **Total Interactions**: 20+ clickable elements and workflows

-Good luck with your submission! 🚀